 Air resistance: A fan generates wind resistance.
 These aren't the quietest option, however, and don't offer the best ride experience, but they are cheap.
 They're not adjustable, so the only way to change the resistance is to change gear on your bike.
 Technically speaking only an air resistance unit, which uses a turbofan, is really a 'turbo' trainer, but the name is ubiquitous now.

 Magnetic resistance: These are very popular at low to mid price points.
 A metal plate spins inside a magnetic field so they're simple to produce.
 You can buy magnetic trainers with adjustable resistance so you can tailor your workout.
 Spend a bit more and electro-magnetic units offer more control.
+This is also how 'smart' trainers work; more about them below.

 Fluid resistance: Usually more expensive because of the complex internals, these offer a quieter and much smoother ride.
 Inside the resistance unit an impeller revolves in oil and they can offer plenty of adjustment via handlebar mounted levers.